 7. Are there waterfall hikes in Texas

 The state does have a waterfall at marvel areas within the state.
 However, Southwest America is famous for many things, but the waterfall is not among them.
 It has bigger waterfall hikes with a serene environment.

 8. Are dogs allowed in Texas state parks?

 Dogs are allowed at some state parks.
-You only have to follow the regulations of your dog having a leash or put it in the car sometimes.
+You only have to follow the regulations of your dog having a leash or putting it in the car sometimes.
 And finding a way to pack excrete and keep the environment clean.
-You have to note that: State building does not permit any pets.
+You have to note that: the State building does not permit any pets.